 - Safety – More expensive countries are not necessarily safer.
 I wrote more about safety & TDI below (cause it’s kinda important:)

-- Visas fees – expensive countries tend to be visa-free for citizens of the EU, US, UK, Australia, etc… On the other hand, the poorest countries in the world tend to have very expensive visas.
+- Visa fees: expensive countries tend to be visa-free for citizens of the EU, US, UK, Australia, etc. On the other hand, the poorest countries in the world tend to have very expensive visas.

 - Sites and Activities Fees – They tend to vary greatly from country to country, and from activity to activity.
 Also, just like with visas, many cheap countries charge a lot for certain tourist activities.